 At Flamingo Women’s Pavilion, we are partners with you throughout your pregnancy.

 Regular prenatal visits with Miramar Obstetrician Dr. Dwight Benjamin are important to monitor your health and your baby’s health.
 They can identify issues before they become serious problems for you and your unborn child.
 The frequency of prenatal visits depends on how far along you are in the pregnancy and any known health conditions.
 Dr. Benjamin will take the time to answer all of your pregnancy-related questions.
-Call (954) 435-4700 to request a prenatal appointment at our OBGYN office in Miramar, FL.
+Call (954) 435-4700 to request a prenatal appointment at our OBGYN clinic in Miramar, FL.

 Your first prenatal visit should be scheduled as soon as you think you are pregnant.
 As the pregnancy progresses, prenatal checkups will happen more regularly and may include special tests.